hanyang-hu/hanyang-hu.github.io/_portfolio/005-bert_ncm.md

         > Intended Output: The cats are small.
         > Actual Output: The cast is small.

-The paper we reference primarily applies beam search to address problem (4).
-For the other issues, we might consider: (a) using a transformer architecture, allowing the decoder to generate sentences without constraints on the length; and (b) implementing more informative likelihood models.
+The [paper](https://aclanthology.org/W19-4420.pdf) we are referring to applies beam search to address problem No. 4.
+For the other issues, we might consider: (a) using a transformer architecture, allowing the decoder to generate sentences without constraints on the length; and (b) implementing more informative likelihood models (e.g. containing knowledge on phonetics).